- freeware -

-This application is designed to monitor and display temperature information from the
+This application is designed to display and record temperature information from the

 DIY/Kitsrus K145 Temperature Data Logger kit